 Already in High School?

-CTE programs are offered in 25 high schools across the School District.
+CTE programs are offered in over 25 high schools across the School District.
 You can enroll in a CTE program at your high school, as long as space is available.
 If you are unsure of whether your high school offers CTE programs, you can click here, or speak with your school counselor.